solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 its `HeaviestFork` message propagates to everyone, then proceeds to restart:

 1. Issue a hard fork at the designated slot and change shred version in gossip.
-2. Execute the current tasks in --wait-for-supermajority and wait for 80%.
+2. Execute the current tasks in --wait-for-supermajority and wait for `RESTART_STAKE_THRESHOLD` of the total validators to be in ready state.

 Before a validator enters restart, it will still propagate `LastVotedForkSlots` and `HeaviestFork` messages in gossip.
 After the restart,its shred_version will